chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 Sungrow would just need to provide the employment contract showing the salary meets the Blue Card.
 I'll handle the application process myself.

+> Can you start working before the Blue Card is approved?

+With my Opportunity Card, I can start limited work.
+My Opportunity Card allows up to 20 hours per week for part-time work, but I can start the Blue Card process immediately to transition to full-time.

 > When did you move to Germany?

 I moved to Germany in November 2024 and have been here since then.